humansys-lab/VARAT/README.md

 ```

-## Project structure

-### Files in this repository
+## Files in this repository

 * `lib/` contains the project library.
 * `tools/` contains our utility Python scripts.

-### Files not in this repository

-The annotation data is not included in this repository due to several constraints.
+All of the annotation data is not included in this repository due to several constraints.

 * `data/Anno` contains folders whose names are processes' names.
 * `data/Anno/[Process name]` contains folders whose names indicate papers' authors and publication year.
   * Each folder contains the original documents (.tex), the annotation data (.xlsx), and the preprocessed docuemnts (.html and .txt).
+  * `doi_list.csv` lists the authors, titles and DOIs of the papers used for annotation.

 ## License

-Copyright 2022 Shota KATO
+Copyright 2023 Shota KATO

 This software is licenced under [the MIT license](./LICENSE).

----

-Shota KATO